quaquel/EMAworkbench/docs/source/best_practices.rst

 model to a temporary folder for each subprocess.
 This temporary folder is located in the same folder as the python or notebook file from which you are running.
-If the working directory of your model is the same as the directory in which the run file resized, you can easily fill up your harddisk in minutes.
+If the working directory of your model is the same as the directory in which the run file resized, you can easily fill up your hard disk in minutes.
 To avoid these kinds of problems, I suggest to use a directory structure as outlined below.